Cybersecurity and Applied AI career insights

 Anyone seeking a cybersecurity career in the DoD (military, civilian, or contractor) must understand how their target role maps to DCWF categories.
 The framework determines which certifications are required or accepted for each position.
 Job postings reference DCWF work role codes.
 Aligning your skills and certifications to DCWF requirements is essential for DoD cybersecurity career planning.

-Cybersecurity professionals who regularly work with DoD Cyber Workforce Framework include SOC Analyst, Security Engineer, Penetration Tester, GRC Analyst.
+Cybersecurity professionals who work with DoD Cyber Workforce Framework include SOC Analyst, Security Engineer, Penetration Tester, GRC Analyst.
 These roles apply DoD Cyber Workforce Framework knowledge within the Career Development domain.

 Definitions are original explanations written for career development purposes.
 For authoritative technical definitions, refer to NIST, ISO, or the relevant standards body.